 Rice Point beach at low tide.
 The South shore is warmer and warms up sooner in the season.
 The tides cover more distance making this a beauty of a walkable beach.
 At low tide, the kids take off into the water and you can watch them run for 20 minutes before you have to worry.
 Time and tide charts for the week are linked here.

 Cow’s Ice Cream at Peake’s Quay after supper.
 There are locations across the Island.
 You’ll soon have your favourite flavour, mine being Caramel Moocchiato, though I don’t say no to Wowie Cowie.
+Strawberry Sorbet and Cownadian Maple are quite fabulous too.
 After negotiating the ice cream line and Cow’s T-shirts, look at the boats at Quartermaster Marine and sit at a picnic table for the music.

 Anne of Green Gables.
-See the play for sure, downtown at the Confederation Centre.
-I’m into the double digits myself.
-If you visit Green Gables at Cavendish, the forest walk at Lover’s Lane is beautiful.
+See the play (bring tissues) at the Confederation Centre.
+I’m into the double digits for seeing it myself.
+If you visit Green Gables (at Cavendish), the forest walk at Lover’s Lane is beautiful.

 Take the kids to the Shining Waters park for the afternoon.
 Years ago, my 5-year-old niece ran up to me, dripping wet with hair everywhere, frantic yet euphoric, and as she gobbled her snack, she declared, “Aunt Kisstine, this is my BEST.
 DAY.
 EVAH!!” and ran off again with her tube that was bigger than she was.
 When it’s 85 degrees and the neighbour kids have taken off into the forest to ride the locomotive and you have no idea where yours are, possibly over the hill riding the paddle boats, you think, “The only way this could be better is if I were 8 and a half months pregnant.”
 You can use Air Miles to buy your way in.